TheUtsavJhakhariya/CurrencyXchange/README.md

-# CurrencyXchange 💱
+# Currency Xchange 💱

-CurrencyXchange is a user-friendly web application for converting currencies effortlessly.
+Currency Xchange is a user-friendly web application for converting currencies effortlessly.
 With a sleek design and intuitive interface, it allows users to quickly convert between different currencies.

 ## Features